2025 Michelin Pilot Challenge

 The 2025 Michelin Pilot Challenge was the twenty-sixth season of the IMSA SportsCar Challenge and the twelfth season organized by the International Motor Sports Association (IMSA).
 The season began on January 26 at Daytona International Speedway and finished on October 10 at Road Atlanta.

+The No. 28 Rennsport1 won the GS Teams' and Drivers' Championship, with Porsche winning the GS Manufacturers' Championship.

+The No. 98 Bryan Herta Autosport w/ Curb-Agajanian won the TCR Teams' Championship, with its driver Harry Gottsacker winning the TCR Drivers' Championship, and Hyundai winning the TCR Manufacturers' Championship.